Mae Boren Axton: "Heartbreak Hotel"

-In her autobiography, Country Singers as I Know 'Em, Boren purported to be the link between Elvis Presley and RCA Victor.
-She introduced a 19-year-old Presley to Colonel Tom Parker after a performance in Jacksonville, FL.
+In her autobiography, Country Singers as I Know 'Em, Axton purported to be the link between Elvis Presley and RCA Victor.
+She introduced a 19-year-old Presley to Colonel Tom Parker after a performance in Jacksonville.
 She worked on behalf of Bob Neal to promote Presley and pressured RCA Victor's Nashville division head Stephen H. Sholes to sign Presley.
-In 1955 Boren co-wrote the Elvis Presley hit-song "Heartbreak Hotel" with Tommy Durden.
-Durden presented the idea to Mae Axton from a newspaper article he had read in which criminal and painter Alvin Krolik said, "This is the story of a person who walked a lonely street."
-It was Boren who suggested there be a Heartbreak Hotel at the end of the man's lonely street, thus creating Elvis' first #1 record and one of the greatest rock and roll hits.
+In 1955 Axton co-wrote the Elvis Presley hit-song "Heartbreak Hotel" with Tommy Durden.
+Durden presented the idea to Axton from a newspaper article he had read in which criminal and painter Alvin Krolik said, "This is the story of a person who walked a lonely street."
+She suggested there be a Heartbreak Hotel at the end of the man's lonely street.
+She offered Presley a songwriting credit on the work, thus earning him one third of the royalties, as an enticement to have him record the song; the song became Presley's first #1 record.

 Death

-On April 9, 1997, aged 82, Mae suffered a heart attack and drowned in her hot tub at her home in Hendersonville, Tennessee.
+On April 9, 1997, aged 82, Axton suffered a heart attack and drowned in her hot tub at her home in Hendersonville, Tennessee.